Fit as a Mama Bear

 Notes

 You need to use canned coconut milk for the richest texture.
 Get a can that has the water separated from the cream.
-You want only the thick, white cream.
+Pop it into the fridge overnight upside down.
+Then in the morning, drain the water on top when you open it.
+You want only the thick, white cream for the pumpkin pudding.

-The pudding is thinner and runny when you whip it.
+The pudding is thinner and runnier when you whip it.
 Chilling it in the fridge is what thickens it up a bit.

-Adjust the pumpkin pie spice as to your own preference.
-However, know that the more you add the less bright (and orangey) the pudding will be.
+Adjust the pumpkin pie spice according to your own preference.
+However, know that the more you add, the less bright (and orangey) the pudding will be.

 Makes 3 small servings.
 I typically make it into two.

-Store the pumpkin protein pudding in the fridge in a sealed container or jars for up to 4 days.
+Store it in the fridge in a sealed container or jars for up to 4 days.
 Know that it doesn’t freeze well.

 Disclaimer: